22940dev/port-jarvis/content/notes/dark-mode/index.md

 ---
 title: "How To: Add Dark Mode to a Website 🌓"
 date: 2020-04-29 12:14:09-0400
-description: "Simple dark mode switching with local storage & OS setting detection."
+description: "Simple dark mode switching using local storage, OS preference detection, and minimal JavaScript."
 tags:
   - CSS
   - JavaScript